Difficulties and Diagnoses

 Just like the common cold or other physical illnesses, one does not have to have every symptom to be diagnosed with a problem.
 It’s also possible to have more than one diagnosis at a time, and often is.
 This book is arguably based on a “medical model” of symptoms (usually observable, measurable indicators of problems), diagnosis, etiology (study of where an illness comes from), treatment options, and prognosis.

 Oversimplifying (maybe by a margin), most all our lives have pitfalls between us and us, us and other people, us and the planet in general.
 Am referring here to relationships (mates, friends, kids, family members, neighbors, coworkers…), school, work, self-awareness, death/loss, physical problems, parenting, money, the environment (natural disasters, property, culture, subculture, etc) and more.
-Some of these things are more commonly referred to as “stressors”.
+Some of these things are more commonly referred to as stress or “stressors”.
 Most of these things, sadly, not only don’t have “manuals” or blueprints, but we often get little instruction or direction about.
 As a result, navigating such can be daunting and difficult.

 These are all reasons people come to see a therapist, when they effect our relationship with ourselves (something not everyone considers), and other people.
 While some of these concerns might require the services of other folk (accountants, career counselors, physicians), the “coping skills”, problem-solving (of some of these issues) and feelings about them are the focus of therapists and other mental health professionals.